inovex/scrumlr.io/deployment/k8s/README.md

 #### Unittests

-To run the unittests for the hel chart you must install [helm unittests](https://github.com/helm-unittest/helm-unittest).
+To run the unittests for the helm chart you must install [helm unittests](https://github.com/helm-unittest/helm-unittest).
 After that you can run

 ```bash